The first

 Jacuzzi.
 But we couldn’t stay because

 there was a horse and carriage waiting for us downstairs.
-We rode around Leavenworth for a while enjoying the scenery
+We rode around

 and the nice slow pace.
 Chris and I